go-gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 There are some steps to do so below.
 On Unix run as your Gogs user:

 * Create a Gogs backup with `gogs dump`.
 This creates `gogs-dump-[timestamp].zip` file containing all your Gogs data.
-* Download the file matching your platform from the [downloads page](https://dl.gitea.io/gitea)
+* Download the file matching your platform from the [downloads page](https://dl.gitea.io/gitea).
-* Put the binary at the desired install location
+* Put the binary at the desired install location.
-* Copy `gogs/custom/conf/app.ini` to `gitea/custom/conf/app.ini`
+* Copy `gogs/custom/conf/app.ini` to `gitea/custom/conf/app.ini`.
 * If you have custom `templates, public` in `gogs/custom/` copy them to `gitea/custom/`.
 * If you have any other custom folders like `gitignore, label, license, locale, readme` in `gogs/custom/conf` copy them to `gitea/custom/options`.
 * Copy `gogs/data/` to `gitea/data/`.
 It contains issue attachments and avatars.
-* Verify by starting Gitea with `gitea web`
+* Verify by starting Gitea with `gitea web`.
 * Enter Gitea admin panel on the UI, run `Rewrite '.ssh/authorized_keys' file`, then run `Rewrite all update hook of repositories` (needed when custom config path is changed).

 ### Change gogs specific information:

 * Rename `gogs-repositories/` to `gitea-repositories/`